 Please be aware that all records pertaining to ongoing or pending audits, lawsuits (or even reasonably anticipated lawsuits), or public disclosure proceedings are said to be on destruction hold and must not be altered or destroyed until the hold has been lifted and the records have met their retention.
 For best practices and guidance on how to handle destruction holds, please see our Destruction Holds Resource.

 We recommend using a Disposition Log to create an audit trail of paper and electronic records your office has destroyed.
-It’s not necessary to record individual destroyed documents or files – instead, records should be grouped and recorded by their type and function (Record Series).
+It’s not necessary to record individual destroyed documents or files – instead, records should be grouped and recorded by their type and function (PNG) (Record Series).

 At a minimum, the Disposition Log should contain the following information:

 - Record Series Title - Records included on the log should be identified by Record Series; individual documents and file titles do not have to be listed.
 Consult the General Records Retention Schedule or your Departmental Retention Schedule

 - Inclusive Dates for the records being destroyed